 Things to Do Before Cloud Migration

 Consider the goals you want to achieve.
 Perform a comprehensive functional and technical assessment of your system and then create a step-by-step plan for your migration project.
 During this phase, you should carefully consider the resources, costs, timelines, and potential risks of cloud computing for the project.
 Each virtual machine incurs an ongoing cost to add to your budget.

 Weigh your options strategically: sometimes, buying a new on-premise server may be a more cost-efficient solution than migrating and managing applications.
 Make allowance for the extra resources spent on training and reengineering activities involved in the migration.

 Start with setting up a working development environment for your project.
 Ensure that all components, including third-party solutions, are compatible with the new environment.
 Make sure to thoroughly verify that your deployment is working as expected.
 If possible, run services in parallel for some time to make sure everything is working properly before you make the final move.

 Monitoring the security and performance of your system is a must-do for any cloud migration process.
 Keep an eye out for any performance issues during the migration, when it’s easier to take a step back and make the necessary corrections.
 A simple “lift-and-shift” approach is rarely the end of the cloud migration journey.

 Things to Do After Cloud Migration

-Make sure that everything works as intended, with all the data in the right place and format.
-Ensure that the data is secure and protected.
+There are various post requirements for the cloud migration strategy.
+First, make sure that everything works as intended, with all the data in the right place and format.
+Secondly, ensure that the data is secure and protected.
 Remember that you’ll need to use and maintain your system flawlessly at all times.
 This will require you to train your IT team or hire professionals to support the infrastructure, monitor essential KPIs, and respond to issues promptly.

 7 Steps of a Successful Migration Process